fenago/kubernetes-course/md/Lab_12.md

 Overview

-This chapter focuses on scheduling, which is the process by which Kubernetes selects a node for running a Pod.
-In this chapter, we will take a closer look at this process and the Kubernetes Scheduler, which is the default Kubernetes component responsible for this process.
+This lab focuses on scheduling, which is the process by which Kubernetes selects a node for running a Pod.
+In this lab, we will take a closer look at this process and the Kubernetes Scheduler, which is the default Kubernetes component responsible for this process.

-By the end of this chapter, you will be able to use different ways to control the behavior of the Kubernetes Scheduler to suit the requirements of an application.
-The chapter will equip you to be able to choose appropriate Pod scheduling methods to control which nodes you want to run your Pods on based on your business needs.
+By the end of this lab, you will be able to use different ways to control the behavior of the Kubernetes Scheduler to suit the requirements of an application.
+The lab will equip you to be able to choose appropriate Pod scheduling methods to control which nodes you want to run your Pods on based on your business needs.
 You will learn about the different ways to control the scheduling of Pods on the